Youth policy in Austria

 - Promotion and support of children’s and youth institutions, particularly open youth work.
 Youth centres, mobile youth work and youth information bodies of the provinces as well as initiatives at regional and municipal levels belong to the latter category.

-- Services for children and young people as well as for work with children and youth work etc.
+- Services for children and young people as well as for working with children and youth work etc.

-- The training and further training of staff involved in youth work
+- The basic training and further training of staff working with children and youth

 - Public relations work